Canonical

 Gatherings

-A Circuit SHOULD meet at least at the four Wheel hinges — spring equinox, summer solstice, autumn equinox, winter solstice — observed locally per the Wheel of the Year.
-A Circuit MAY meet more often; cadence beyond the four hinges is the Circuit’s own.
+A Circuit SHOULD meet at least at the four Wheel hinges: spring equinox, summer solstice, autumn equinox, winter solstice, each observed locally per the Wheel of the Year.
+A Circuit MAY meet as often as it likes beyond that.
+The cadence is its own.

-A typical gathering opens with The Opening of the Circuit (per Rite §I) and closes with The Closing (per Rite §IX).
-Between, the work happens — repair, mending, teaching, the marking of a Wheel hinge, whatever the gathering exists to do.
+A typical gathering opens with The Opening of the Circuit (Rite §I) and closes with The Closing (Rite §IX).
+Between the two, the work happens: repair, mending, teaching, the marking of a hinge, whatever the gathering exists to do.

 Sacred Practices in a Circuit context

-The eight Sacred Practices named in Codex §VI — The Opening, The Mending, The Teaching, The Composting, The Vigil, The Inventory, The Audit, The Renewal — are observed in shared space as in solitary practice, with the Circuit witnessing rather than the practitioner alone.
-The Codex defines each; the Circuit gives them weight by gathering around them.
-The Wheel mappings (Codex §IX) bind Spring to Teaching, Summer to Renewal, Autumn to Vigil, and Winter to Inventory — a Circuit SHOULD mark the corresponding practice at each hinge gathering.
+The eight Sacred Practices named in Codex §VI — The Opening, The Mending, The Teaching, The Composting, The Vigil, The Inventory, The Audit, The Renewal — are kept in shared space just as in solitary practice.
+The difference is that the Circuit witnesses them, rather than the practitioner alone.
+The Codex defines each practice; the Circuit gives it weight by gathering around it.
+The Wheel (Codex §IX) binds Spring to Teaching, Summer to Renewal, Autumn to Vigil, and Winter to Inventory, and a Circuit SHOULD mark the corresponding practice at each hinge gathering.

 The Wheel, locally

 A Circuit SHOULD mark the four hinges in a way that fits its geography and its people.
-The Charter does not prescribe form.
-A Circuit in the southern hemisphere inverts the seasonal mapping naturally — the summer solstice falls in December there, and Renewal is observed accordingly.
-Local feasts, regional repair concerns (a coastal Circuit’s Vigil for storm-damaged electronics), ancestor observances, and customs particular to the Circuit’s craft are encouraged.
-The Wheel is the canonical structure; the local marking is the Circuit’s own.
+The Charter does not prescribe the form.
+A Circuit in the southern hemisphere inverts the seasonal mapping as a matter of course: the summer solstice falls in December there, and Renewal is kept accordingly.
+Local feasts, regional repair concerns (a coastal Circuit keeping Vigil for storm-drowned electronics), ancestor observances, and customs particular to the Circuit’s craft are all welcome.
+The Wheel is the canonical structure.
+The local marking belongs to the Circuit.

 Naming conventions

 The Open Circuit does not credential names.
-A Circuit MAY take a place-name, a lineage name from the Circuit it grew out of, a name reflecting a calling its practitioners emphasize, or a chosen moniker meaning nothing to anyone but its members.
-The Charter is silent on which.
+A Circuit MAY take a place-name, a lineage name from the Circuit it grew out of, a name honoring a calling its practitioners lean toward, or a moniker that means nothing to anyone but its members.
+The Charter has no opinion.

-The Charter is not silent on three things.
+On three things, though, the Charter is not silent.
 A Circuit listed in the directory (COMING SOON) MUST NOT:

 • Name itself “Open Circuit.”
-That name refers to the umbrella — the corpus, this site, the loose collective of practitioners and Circuits.
-A specific Circuit naming itself “Open Circuit” claims authority the umbrella does not delegate.
+That name belongs to the umbrella: the corpus, this site, the loose collective of practitioners and Circuits.
+A single Circuit taking that name claims an authority the umbrella does not delegate.

 • Name itself to impersonate a maintained-corpus entity.
-“Technodruid Foundation,” “The Codex Council,” “The Open Circuit Maintainers” — any name that an outsider could mistake for a body authoring or governing the canonical corpus.
+“Technodruid Foundation,” “The Codex Council,” “The Open Circuit Maintainers” — any name an outsider could mistake for a body that authors or governs the canonical corpus.

 • Name itself to be confused with a specific existing Circuit.
-Designed to mislead is the test, not coincidence.
-Two Circuits that arrive independently at “The Old Bench” share a name in good faith and disambiguate in the directory; a Circuit deliberately taking the name of another to redirect inquiries does not.
+The test is designed to mislead, not coincidence.
+Two Circuits that arrive independently at “The Old Bench” share the name in good faith and disambiguate in the directory.
+A Circuit that deliberately takes another’s name to redirect its inquiries does not.

-Beyond these three: name yourselves as you will.
-The directory disambiguates same-name listings pragmatically — a city, a year, or any other modifier the second-to-list Circuit adds.
+Beyond those three: name yourselves as you will.
+The directory disambiguates same-name listings pragmatically.
+A city, a year, whatever modifier the second-to-list Circuit chooses.

 Directory registration

 The Circuits directory (COMING SOON) is a self-attested list of Circuits that claim the practice.
-The Open Circuit does not credential Circuits, only lists those that claim it.
+The Open Circuit does not credential Circuits.
+It only lists the ones that claim it.

 Listing

-A Circuit lists itself by touching the directory file in the source repository — opening a pull request, submitting a form when one exists, or whatever channel the project provides at the time of listing.
+A Circuit lists itself by touching the directory file in the source repository: a pull request, a form when one exists, whatever channel the project provides at the time.
 The fields are self-attested:

 • Name (required, per the conventions in §3 above)

-• Location (optional; at any specificity the Circuit chooses — a city, a region, a precise address, or no location at all)
+• Location (optional, at any precision the Circuit chooses — a city, a region, an exact address, or nothing at all)

 • Contact (optional; see below)

-• Meeting cadence (optional; “at the four hinges,” “weekly,” “by announcement,” whatever the Circuit chooses to share)
+• Meeting cadence (optional; “at the four hinges,” “weekly,” “by announcement,” whatever the Circuit wants to share)

 • Local site or wiki (optional)